-In \cite{diakonikolas2020approximation} the authors had given algorithms for learning of a $\relu$ gate in the non-realizable setting for certain nice marginal distributions on the data.
-We note that such results about risk minimization are incomparable to our goal in Theorem \ref{thm:dadushrelu:noise} Case (II) of recovering weights as close as possible to the true label generating weight (the $\w_*$ therein) of the $\relu$ gate under adversarial corruption of the true labels.
+In \cite{diakonikolas2020approximation}, the authors had given algorithms for learning of a $\relu$ gate in the non-realizable setting for certain nice marginal distributions on the data.
+We note that such results about risk minimization are incomparable to our goal in Theorem \ref{thm:dadushrelu:noise} Case (II) of recovering the generating weights (the $\w_*$ therein) as closely as possible under adversarial corruption of the training labels.
 But this result of ours can be seen as a natural regression analogue of the recent result in \cite{diakonikolas2020learning} about learning half-space indicators under a Massart noise.